101 Things Every Drag Artist Should Know

 24. The basics of color theory

 Is your look going to use a single color with different hues?
-You're probably going to use complementary colors.
-But will is be a split complementary color scheme?
+You're probably planning to use complementary colors.
+But will it be a split complementary color scheme?
 Secondary?
 Tertiary?
 Knowing the meaning of these terms will help to plan both makeup and costumes.

 25. How to block brows

 Use glue stick.
 Use spirit gum.
 Use Pros-Aide.
 Whichever way you choose to research and use, practice, practice, practice!
 This is truly a drag basic that you will need to use a lot.

 26. The difference full coverage foundation makes